SITVA: Metrocable

 On 7 August 2004, the city inaugurated a new line known as "Metro Cable" (Line K).
 The line starts in the Acevedo Station and goes to the up hill district of Santo Domingo Savio.
 This important addition integrated new additions to the city that since the 1960s that previously were not considered part of the "real city".

 On 3 March 2008, a second "Metro Cable" line (Line J) was inaugurated.
 The line starts in the San Javier Station and goes through Juan XXIII and Vallejuelos to the La Aurora district.
 This new line benefits approximately 150,000 new users.

 A new Metrocable line (line L) was inaugurated in 2009 with a transfer station at Santo Domingo Savio Station.
 This line continues further uphill to El Tambo in Arví park near Guarne.
 The reason for constructing this line is because the city wants to promote tourism in the rural area near Lake Guarne.
 It takes 14 minutes to ascend to El Tambo and there are no intermediate stations.

+On June 10, 2022 there was a new "Metro Cable" line (Line P).
+The line starts from the Acevedo station and goes all the way to the El Progreso station, in the northwest.
+It takes approximately 10 minutes to go through all the stations, and it benefits 200,000 people.